suresh2727/TO-DO-list-/README.md

 # TO-DO-list App created with java and XML.
-With CRUD operation.
+With CRUD operation. with Firebase connectivity